RickardAhlstedt/TranquilMVC/README.md

 ## TODO ##
 - Implement a page-builder, or something to create new pages that are visible to the end-user, thinking of GrapesJs.
-- Write clTemplate.php to have more functions and be able to modify the template before rendering.
-- Write clView.php, modify and render view.
 - Form-editor.
 - Caching.
 - SASS-compilation.